ckan/ckan/doc/extensions/signals.rst

   # after this, you can notify subscribers using following code:
   custom_signal_happened.send(SENDER, ARG1=VALUE1, ARG2=VALUE2, ...)

-Now, everyone, who are using your extension can subscirbe to your signal from another extension::
+From now on, everyone who is using your extension can subscribe to your signal from another extension::

   # ckanext-ext/ckanext/ext/plugin.py